Skip to main content

 If your work clears this first screen, the next question is whether accreditation is worth pursuing for your business.
 If you want a deeper dive, read The Ultimate Digital Nomad Tax Survival Guide for 2025.

 Treat accreditation as a compliance step, not a slogan.
 Verify each assumption against current official materials and back it with dated records.
-If verification is incomplete, keep the point as a no-go placeholder.
+If verification is incomplete, keep the point marked as unresolved.

 Before you invest time, test whether your assumptions are actually verifiable.
 Use this four-point screen:

 If your answer is "no" on multiple items, pause and close those gaps first.
-For independent professionals, keep CIR-specific items as explicit verification placeholders until confirmed in current official materials:
+For independent professionals, keep CIR-specific items unresolved until they are confirmed in current official materials:

 Use this as an internal quality-control tool, not an official CIR checklist.